Scarlett (Ripley novel): Plot summary

-The book begins where Gone with the Wind left off, with Scarlett attending the funeral of her former sister-in-law and rival for Ashley Wilkes' affection, Melanie Wilkes.
+Shortly after the first novel, Scarlett attends the funeral of her former sister-in-law and rival for Ashley Wilkes' affection, Melanie Wilkes.
 Her estranged husband, Rhett Butler, is not present.
 Scarlett, heartbroken and aggravated over Rhett leaving her, sets out for Tara.
-There she learns that Mammy, her mainstay since birth, is dying.
+There, she learns that Mammy, her mainstay since birth, is dying.
 She notifies Rhett about Mammy, using her brother-in-law Will Benteen's name, knowing Rhett will not come if Scarlett is there.
 Before Mammy dies, she makes Rhett swear to look after Scarlett.
 Rhett agrees, although he has no intention of honoring the request.
 After Mammy's death, Rhett and Scarlett fight, which culminates in Rhett leaving and Scarlett returning to the Atlanta house, determined to win Rhett back.

 Scarlett travels to Charleston to visit Rhett's family and tries to corner him by winning his mother's affection.
 She convinces Rhett to take her for a sail on the harbor, where their boat capsizes during a terrible storm.
 Scarlett and Rhett swim to an island, where they make love in a cave.
 Rhett initially denies, then admits, that he loves Scarlett, but he does not want to "lose himself" over her again.
 Back in Charleston, Rhett leaves Scarlett near death at his mother's house, telling her, in a letter, that while he admires her bravery, he will never see her again.

 After Scarlett regains her strength, she leaves Charleston with her two aunts, Pauline and Eulalie, to attend her maternal grandfather's birthday celebration in Savannah.
 She leaves a note for Rhett's mother with his sister, Rosemary, who burns it.

 Scarlett connects with the Savannah O'Haras against her maternal family's wishes.
 Scarlett's maternal grandfather offers Scarlett his inheritance if she remains with him in Savannah until his death and avoids contact with her father's side of the family.
 Scarlett refuses and storms out.
 She stays with her cousin Jamie and his family.
 Soon another cousin named Colum, a priest from Ireland, joins them.
 Scarlett agrees to travel to Ireland with him.
 By this time Scarlett has realized that she is pregnant with Rhett's child but keeps her pregnancy hidden.